2ral/Modelizer/README.md

 - `scripts/data-generate.py`: this script can be used to generate synthetic data for the subjects
 - `scripts/data-parse.py`: this script contains an example implementation for parsing and tokenizing new input-output pairs.
 The correct implementation for the tokenizers must be provided.
 - `scripts/model-eval.py`: this script can be used to evaluate the models
+- `scripts/model-llm.py`: this script can be used to fine-tune LLMs
+- `scripts/eval-llm.py`: this script can be used to evaluate
 - `scripts/model-setup.py`: this script finds the hyperparameters for the models
 - `scripts/model-train.py`: this script trains the models
 - `scripts/model-tune.py`: this script performs the fine-tuning of trained models